Regulations on children's television programming in the United States: History

 In 1982, Reagan administration FCC chairman Mark S. Fowler lamented upon CBS's decision to move its long-running children's series Captain Kangaroo from its historic weekday morning timeslot, to weekends, in order to accommodate an expanded morning newscast.
 CBS had already shortened the program from a full hour to 30 minutes in 1981 for the same reason.
 At the time, the big three networks scheduled the majority of their children's programming—including cartoons—during their Saturday morning lineups.
-They also aired occasional late-afternoon "after school specials"—anthologies of television films focusing on issues affecting youth.
+They also aired occasional "after school specials"—anthologies of television films focusing on issues affecting youth—in late-afternoon timeslots.
 Captain Kangaroo had to compete not only with news-based morning shows such as ABC's Good Morning America and NBC's Today, but local and syndicated offerings also targeting children.

 Fowler was against mandating the broadcast of educational programming by commercial stations, arguing that it was within their First Amendment rights to choose the programming they wish to broadcast, and adding that "it's too bad Captain Kangaroo is gone, but the Government should not be issuing directives about what should be on the air."
-Fowler suggested that, if the FCC felt there was not enough children's programming on television, it could mandate that commercial stations contribute funding to support the production of educational children's programming by public broadcasters.
+Instead, he proposed that commercial broadcasters be required to make annual contributions to a development fund for educational programming on public television.

-The idea was criticized by NBC's vice president as being a "tax" on commercial broadcasting, while ABC argued that commercial television (including networks and their affiliates) was doing a better job at serving children than public broadcasters.
+His proposal faced criticism from the major networks: ABC's president of children's programming Squire D. Rushnell argued that commercial broadcasters were doing a better job at serving children than public broadcasters, while NBC vice president Betty Hudson criticized the proposal as a "tax" on commercial broadcasting.
 Captain Kangaroo creator and host Bob Keeshan disagreed, arguing that children were "just too important to be left to the networks and their profit motives."
 Citing the recent New York v.
 Ferber decision, he told The New York Times that "despite the guarantee of free speech, our children are so precious that the free speech of the [child] pornographer had to give way to allow us to protect children from exploitation."